shankie-codes/wp-mp-contact/README.md

 2. Upload this plugin to your WordPress site as you would any other plugin
 3. Get a theyworkforyou.com API key by going to http://www.theyworkforyou.com/api/key
 4. Enter the key into Forms->Settings->WP MP Contact and click 'Update Settings'
+5. Add the JSON feed for the Google Spreadsheet data source.
+A sample spreadsheet is available at https://docs.google.com/a/properdesign.co.uk/spreadsheets/d/1OCmI1t_6Ou_1CwcK3u0IfhRq3UZ6KaK0Qn5zEfp-DJ4/edit#gid=0.
+A blog post explaining how to publish a Google Spreadsheet into a JSON feed is available here http://properdesign.rs/using-google-spreadsheet-json-data-source/.
+Add the key into the settings field.
-5. Create a new form and add the MP contact field to your form.
+6. Create a new form and add the MP contact field to your form.
 You'll find it under 'Advanced' fields.
 It's not really that advanced, don't worry.
-6. Add a default campaign message by going to Advanced Settings for your MP Contact field and adding a default value.
+7. Add a default campaign message by going to Advanced Settings for your MP Contact field and adding a default value.
 This will appear as the campaign message to site visitors.
-7. Add your form to a page as you would any other Gravity Form
+8. Add your form to a page as you would any other Gravity Form
-8. Create a new notification for your form by going to [Your form]->Form Settings->Notifications.
+9. Create a new notification for your form by going to [Your form]->Form Settings->Notifications.
 There are a couple of points to note about notifications, so please read the section 'Notifications' below
-9. Run some tests!
+10. Run some tests!
 The plugin will always send to the address in the front-end field 'MP E-Mail (send to)', so to test the plugin, you can overwrite the returned email address with your own to check how your notification emails appear.
 Make sure that you do this every time as you will otherwise send test emails to your MP!
 (Sorry, Jenny)

 Notifications: